 Things To Consider Before You Start And Run Your Dropshipping Store

-First and most importantly, you have to ensure that your business is registered.
+First and most importantly, you must ensure your business is registered.
 This step is critical, and therefore, we suggest you seek professional advice from an attorney or a tax specialist to learn dropshipping tax laws applicable in your area

 The next thing you may want to do is apply for an EIN number.
 Employee Identification Number is almost the same as the social security number that the IRS uses to identify your business